a914-gowtham/android-video-trimmer/README.md

 ## Development roadmap:

-1. Currently, compression only reduces the bitRate to reduce the file size. converting video to the selected resolution is in under development.
+1.  ~~Currently, compression only reduces the bitRate to reduce the file size. converting video to the selected resolution is in under development~~ - DONE
+2. Showing file size estimation in toolbar subtitle - to be worked

 ## Compatibility